 Unless you're a freegan and have found a way to live entirely off the grid, you probably need some sort of steady income in order to survive.
 The traditional way to earn money, of course, is by having a job.
 You work for a company or start your own, and the work you do earns you money, which you spend on things like a mortgage, rent, food, clothing, utilities and entertainment.

-But a few lucky souls have found ways to make money within the comfort of their own home.
-With the Internet, an ever-changing arena for businesses, some people looking to earn money are finding ways to do so.
-Some forms are best for part-time endeavors for those looking to make a little extra money on the side, while others can lead to full-time jobs and Internet success stories.
+Most people typically work from their company's central location, a physical space where everyone from that organization gathers to exchange ideas and organize their efforts.
+But many folks have found ways to make money within the comfort of their own home, thanks to the internet.
+Some of these gigs are best for those looking to make a little extra money on the side, while others can lead to full-time jobs and big success.

-We've put together a list of our top 10 ways to make money on the Internet, in no particular order.
+We've put together a list of our top 10 ways to make money on the internet, in no particular order.
 On the next page, we'll start with an old favorite.

 Most people today are familiar with the concept: You have things you don't necessarily need but others are willing to buy, and you can auction off the items on eBay or other online auction sites.
 Simply gather your goods, create a seller's profile and start selling.